triposat/Marvin-Assistant/README.md

 If you type something wrong or that **doesn't exist**, it shows an error message, and you **can't continue**.
 It also shows messages when things work well, warnings, and important info in small windows.

+If you're new to the command line interface (CLI) or have never used it before, don't worry!
+Marvin-Assistant can guide you through the process and make it easier to interact with the chatbot using simple text commands.
+The command line interface allows you to communicate with Marvin-Assistant by typing commands or queries directly into a text-based interface.

+To get started, here are a few simple steps to help you navigate the CLI:

+Open the command line interface: Depending on your operating system, you can typically find the command line interface by searching for "Command Prompt" (Windows) or "Terminal" (macOS or Linux) in your applications or utilities folder.

+Launch Marvin-Assistant: Once you have the command line interface open, you can run Marvin-Assistant by executing the appropriate command.
+Refer to the documentation or README file of the Marvin-Assistant project for the specific command to launch the chatbot.

+Interacting with Marvin-Assistant: After launching Marvin-Assistant, you can start interacting with it by typing your questions or commands into the command line interface.
+Simply enter your query or command and press Enter to send it to Marvin-Assistant.

+Reading the responses: Marvin-Assistant will process your input and provide a response in the command line interface.
+You can read the response directly from the interface and proceed with further questions or follow-up commands.

+Exploring available commands or features: If you're unsure about the available commands or features of Marvin-Assistant, you can ask for a list of commands or request help.
+Marvin-Assistant will provide guidance and assist you in making the most of its capabilities.

+Remember, the command line interface might have its own set of commands and conventions, so it's a good idea to familiarize yourself with basic command line navigation and usage if you're new to it.
+However, rest assured that Marvin-Assistant aims to provide a user-friendly experience, even for those unfamiliar with the command line interface.

 ## What can Assistant do?<a name="do"></a>
 - ### Wish you: <a name="wish"></a>
   - It can greet you based on the time using a special module called **"datetime".**